Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning

 for all $\state \in \statespace$ and $\timeidx \in \periodspace$.
 The value function outputs the dynamic spectral risk at a certain time $\timeidx$ when being in a specific state $\state$ and behaving according to the policy $\policy^{\policyparams}$; it represents the performance criterion that the agent seeks to minimise.
 Using \cref{eq:value-func}, the \DP{} equations for a specific policy $\policy^{\policyparams}$ are

 The \DP{} equations for the value function allow the agent to evaluate the risk of a fixed policy $\policy^{\policyparams}$ recursively.

 One common approach for solving \RL{} problems of the form \cref{eq:optim-problem1} is to optimise the value function over policies.
 It then requires an accurate estimation of the value function in \cref{eq:value-func0-1,eq:value-func0-2} at every period and state of the environment, which is not straightforward at first sight.
-A proposed methodology consists of approximating the value function at a certain state by simulating several transitions, which we refer to as \emph{nested approach} \citep[see e.g.][]{coache2021reinforcement}.
+A proposed methodology in the class of actor-critic algorithms consists of approximating the value function at a certain state by simulating several transitions, which we refer to as \emph{nested approach} (see e.g. \cite{coache2021reinforcement}).
 In that work, the authors develop a \RL{} algorithm that estimates the value function by generating additional (inner) transitions for every visited state of an (outer) episode -- e.g. given a random variable, simulating many realisations and computing the average of the worst realisations gives a naive estimator of its tail expectation.